 January – March

-Another type of crowd braves the cold by sweating the nights away at indoor electronic festivals like Hasselt’s cutting-edge Modfest and dubstep walhalla Rampage.
-Crowned ‘Best Indoor Festival’ at the European Festival Awards this year was Liège’s Les Transardentes, the sister of Walloon summer favorite Les Ardentes.
+Another type of crowd braves the cold by sweating the nights away at indoor electronic festivals like dubstep walhalla Rampage.
+Crowned Best Indoor Festival at the European Festival Awards in 2016 was Liège’s Les Transardentes, the sister of Walloon summer favourite Les Ardentes.

 April – May

-Simultaneously, there’s Couleur Café, making for the Sophie’s Choice of Belgian festivals.
-An urban delight set in Brussels’ Tour & Taxis site, Couleur Café combines world music from the hip hop, reggae, dance and soul varieties with grade-A food stands from every kitchen imaginable.
-Think Jamie Woon, Youssou ‘N Dour, Woodie Smalls, and Cypress Hill.
-In Wallonia, it’s five-day ravers Dour and Les Ardentes swinging the scepter.
-Closing out the month with a bang is dance and electronic mecca Tomorrowland, a festival that’s experienced a phenomenal rise over the course of a decade thanks to its mythical themes and fantastical stages.
-In between all of these musical mastodons, there’s still the capital’s Brosella Folk & Jazz and Bruxelles les Bains, Antwerp’s Summerfestival, Bruges’ Cactusfestival, Boechout’s multicultural Sfinks Mixed, Ghent’s Jazz Festival, Tienen’s Suikerrock, the alternative Rock Herk, and the list goes on.
+Simultaneously, there’s Couleur Café, an urban delight set in Brussels’ Tour & Taxis site that combines world music from the hip hop, reggae, dance and soul varieties with grade-A food stands from every kitchen imaginable.
+Think Jamie Woon, Youssou N’Dour, Woodie Smalls and Cypress Hill.
+In Wallonia, it’s five-day ravers Dour and Les Ardentes swinging the sceptre.
+Closing out the month with a bang is dance and electronic mecca Tomorrowland, a festival that’s experienced a phenomenal rise over the course of a decade thanks to its mythical themes and fantastical stage design.
+In between all of these musical mastodons, there’s still the capital’s Brosella Folk & Jazz and Bruxelles les Bains, Bruges’ Cactusfestival, Boechout’s multicultural Sfinks Mixed, Ghent’s Jazz Festival, Tienen’s Suikerrock, and the alternative Rock Herk.